-To demonstrate compliance with this sub-criterion the Applicants must document that the number of stations to be established is in conformance with the projected station need.
+To demonstrate compliance with this sub-criterion the applicants must document that the number of stations to be established is in conformance with the projected station need.

-There is a calculated need for 51 ESRD stations in the HSA 7 ESRD Planning Area per the November 2017 Revised Station Need Determinations.
+There is a calculated excess of two (2) ESRD stations in the HSA 7 ESRD Planning Area per the May 5, 2017 Revised Station Need Determinations.